 If refinancing looks worthwhile, the application stage begins and usually involves providing the following:

-Pro tip: Make sure names and addresses are consistent across documents which prevents back-and-forth and keeps your application moving smoothly.
+Pro tip: Make sure names and addresses are consistent across documents, as this can prevent back-and-forth and help keep your application moving smoothly.

 If the application is approved, the new loan is finalised and the existing mortgage is repaid as part of settlement.
 From that point, the new loan structure, repayments, and terms take effect.

-Pro tip: Look over cash-back clawback periods and fixed-rate terms carefully, since understanding these upfront gives you confidence about your future options.
+Pro tip: Review cashback clawback periods and fixed-rate terms carefully, as understanding these upfront gives you confidence about your future options.

 The refinancing process can be straightforward when the structure is right and the supporting documents are ready.
 If you want to explore your options, visit our refinance service page.

 Before refinancing, it helps to understand how changes to your loan amount, term, or interest rate could affect your repayments.
 You can use our mortgage calculator to explore different scenarios.
-It’s a quick way to explore repayments and savings before speaking with us.
-Remember – you don’t have to run these numbers on your own – we can step through them with you and show how refinancing might work in your situation.
+It is a quick way to explore repayments and savings before speaking with us.
+Remember — you do not have to run these numbers on your own.
+We can step through them with you and show how refinancing might work in your situation.

 Loan-to-Value Ratio (LVR): The percentage of your loan compared to your property’s value.
 A lower LVR usually unlocks more lender options and sharper pricing.
-As a guide, having 20%+ equity (≤80% LVR) often leads to better offers.
+As a guide, having 20%+ equity, or 80% LVR or lower, often leads to better offers.

 Equity: Your property’s value minus what you owe on the mortgage.
-Equity can grow as you repay or if your home value rises.
-You can access it via a top-up or a full refinance.
+Equity can grow as you repay your loan or if your home value rises.
+You can access it through a top-up or a full refinance.

-Break Fee (Early Repayment Cost): A charge some lenders apply if you end a fixed-rate loan early (e.g., to refinance before the term ends).
-It depends on the time remaining and current wholesale/market rates.
+Break Fee or Early Repayment Cost: A charge some lenders apply if you end a fixed-rate loan early, such as refinancing before the term ends.
+It depends on the time remaining and current wholesale or market rates.

-Fixed Rate vs Floating (Variable) Rate: A fixed rate gives certainty for a set term; a floating rate moves with the market and is more flexible for lump-sum repayments or early changes.
+Fixed Rate vs Floating Rate: A fixed rate gives certainty for a set term, while a floating rate moves with the market and may offer more flexibility for lump-sum repayments or early changes.
 Many borrowers use a mix.

-Refix vs Refinance: Refix: choose a new fixed term with your current lender at the end of a fixed period.
-Refinance: restructure your lending and/or switch lenders to improve rates, structure, or features.
+Refix vs Refinance: Refixing means choosing a new fixed term with your current lender at the end of a fixed period.
+Refinancing means restructuring your lending and/or switching lenders to improve rates, structure, or features.

-Top-Up (Home Loan Increase): An increase to your existing mortgage (usually with your current lender) to fund things like renovations or debt consolidation—without changing lenders.
-Compare with a full refinance to ensure you’re getting the best structure and rate.
+Top-Up or Home Loan Increase: An increase to your existing mortgage, usually with your current lender, to fund things like renovations or debt consolidation.
+Compare this with a full refinance to ensure you are getting the best structure and rate.

-Valuation (E-valuation vs Registered Valuation): Some lenders accept an electronic/desktop “E-val” (no visit), while others require a full registered valuation by an independent valuer who inspects the property.
+Valuation: Some lenders accept an electronic or desktop valuation, while others require a full registered valuation by an independent valuer who inspects the property.
 The lender decides which is needed.

-Cash-Back Offer: A one-off incentive some lenders pay at settlement when you refinance to them.
-Often subject to a clawback if you leave within a set period (commonly 2–3 years).
-Don’t choose on cash-back alone—you do want to compare overall cost and structure.
+Cashback Offer: A one-off incentive some lenders pay at settlement when you refinance to them.
+This is often subject to a clawback if you leave within a set period, commonly two to three years.
+Do not choose on cashback alone; compare overall cost and structure.

-This guide has explained how mortgage refinancing works in New Zealand, including why homeowners refinance, when it makes sense, and what to consider before making a decision.
-If you are considering refinancing and want to understand your options based on your situation, reach out.
+This guide has explained the main steps in the mortgage refinancing process in New Zealand, including what lenders may check, which documents may be needed, and what to consider before approval and settlement.
+If you are considering refinancing and want guidance based on your situation, contact Platinum Mortgages to talk through your next step.

 Angela is an accredited Financial Adviser, licensed under FSP742251 and has been in the Financial Industry since 2006.
 Our 5-star Google reviews reflect the excellent customer experience we promise — making your home loan journey positive, stress-free, and rewarding.
 At Platinum Mortgages, our clients are the reason we exist — so you can be confident your home loan journey is guided by genuine care and expertise.